ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-how-to-track-document-lines.md

 ---
-    title: How to Track Order Lines to Related Documents| Microsoft Docs
+    title: Track Order Lines to Related Documents
-    description: You can view documents that are related to sales order lines and purchase order lines, including from archived order lines.
-Related documents that you can track include quotes, shipments, receipts, and blanket orders.
-This helps you to identify documents used to process orders.
+    description: View documents related to sales and purchase order lines, like quotes, shipments, receipts, and blanket orders, to identify documents used to process orders.
     author: SorenGP

     ms.service: dynamics365-business-central